Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 • reenacting early family dynamics

-These patterns erode safety and trust.
-Recognition—not blame—is the first step toward interruption.
+These patterns wear away safety and trust.
+Takeaway: Recognizing harmful habits is the first step to positive change.

 Connection Over Compatibility